weareoutman/plain-blog/website/content/00-introducing-plain-blog.md

 You want to build a website which serves static content only, includes a personal blog, a documentation site, etc.

-You can include some `<script>` tags in your customized components if you have to, which can use traditional DOM manipulation JavaScript to implement some simple interactions.
-But be aware of that [React hydration](https://react.dev/reference/react-dom/client/hydrateRoot) is not supported, and likely will not be.
+In case you do need some client-side JavaScript anyway, you can opt-in to inject specified JS files by configure `scripts` in `plain.config.js`, we recommend to use it only when necessary, and make them as small as possible.
+And be aware of that [React hydration](https://react.dev/reference/react-dom/client/hydrateRoot) is not supported, and likely will not be.

 ## When should I NOT use it